 Proactive news headlines including Artrya Ltd, Horizon Minerals, International Graphite and Riversgold Ltd

-- Artrya Ltd (ASX:AYA) has received regulatory approval for its Salix Coronary Anatomy (SCA) product in Europe.
+- Artrya Ltd AYA has received regulatory approval for its Salix Coronary Anatomy (SCA) product in Europe.
 Click here

-- Horizon Minerals Ltd (ASX:HRZ) has boosted the funds raised in its share purchase plan (SPP) to $668,391 after closing a shortfall offer.
+- Horizon Minerals Ltd HRZ has boosted the funds raised in its share purchase plan (SPP) to $668,391 after closing a shortfall offer.
 Click here

-- Riversgold Ltd (ASX:RGL) has kicked off its maiden reverse circulation (RC) drilling program at the 100%-owned Tambourah Lithium Project in the Pilbara region of Western Australia.
+- Riversgold Ltd RGL has kicked off its maiden reverse circulation (RC) drilling program at the 100%-owned Tambourah Lithium Project in the Pilbara region of Western Australia.
 Click here

-- Core Lithium Ltd (ASX:CXO) is well positioned to take advantage of strong global demand and constrained lithium supply with its Finniss Project, according to the company’s CEO Gareth Manderson.
+- Core Lithium Ltd CXO is well positioned to take advantage of strong global demand and constrained lithium supply with its Finniss Project, according to the company's CEO Gareth Manderson.
 Click here

 - Animoca Brands Corporation Ltd's subsidiary Grease Monkey Games has dropped its first-ever Nissan utility NFTs for motorsport game Torque Drift 2.
 Click here

-- Ionic Rare Earths Ltd (ASX:IXR, OTC:IXRRF) is a step closer to developing the flagship Makuutu Rare Earth Project in Uganda after securing National Environmental Management Authority (NEMA) approval for its Environmental and Social Impact Assessment (ESIA).
+- Ionic Rare Earths Ltd (IXRIXRRF is a step closer to developing the flagship Makuutu Rare Earth Project in Uganda after securing National Environmental Management Authority (NEMA) approval for its Environmental and Social Impact Assessment (ESIA).
 Click here

-- Critical Resources Ltd (ASX:CRR) has kicked off its metallurgical test work program with sample material from the Mavis Lake Lithium Project in Canada.
+- Critical Resources Ltd CRR has kicked off its metallurgical test work program with sample material from the Mavis Lake Lithium Project in Canada.
 Click here

-- Dundas Minerals Ltd (ASX:DUN) is making strong progress in its nickel-copper-gold exploration program at Central Target within the prospective Albany-Fraser Orogen in Western Australia.
+- Dundas Minerals Ltd DUN is making strong progress in its nickel-copper-gold exploration program at Central Target within the prospective Albany-Fraser Orogen in Western Australia.
 Click here

 - AdAlta Ltd (ASX:1AD) has received an additional $495,454 of its 2022FY Research and Development Tax Incentive (RDTI) refund, as a result of an overseas finding certificate issued by AusIndustry.
 Click here

-- SenSen Networks Ltd (ASX:SNS, OTCQB:SNNSF) posted record annual revenues of A$9.1 million in the 2022 financial year and record quarterly sales cash inflow of A$3.7 million in the June quarter, as it continues its push into North America.
+- SenSen Networks Ltd (SNSSNNSF posted record annual revenues of A$9.1 million in the 2022 financial year and record quarterly sales cash inflow of A$3.7 million in the June quarter, as it continues its push into North America.
 Click here

-- First Graphene Ltd (ASX:FGR, OTCQB:FGPHF) has secured a pivotal patent in the US for its novel supercapacitor technology.
+- First Graphene Ltd (FGRFGPHF has secured a pivotal patent in the US for its novel supercapacitor technology.
 Click here

-- Flynn Gold Ltd (ASX:FG1) has doubled down on lithium and gold mineralisation at its Mt Dove exploration property in Western Australia.
+- Flynn Gold Ltd FG has doubled down on lithium and gold mineralisation at its Mt Dove exploration property in Western Australia.
 Click here

-- Cooper Metals Ltd (ASX:CPM) is gearing up for a comprehensive drill program amid the hunt for copper and gold at its Mt Isa East Project in northwest Queensland.
+- Cooper Metals Ltd CPM is gearing up for a comprehensive drill program amid the hunt for copper and gold at its Mt Isa East Project in northwest Queensland.
 Click here

-- Caspin Resources Ltd (ASX:CPN) has unearthed material platinum group element (PGE) mineralisation beneath a northwest soil geochem anomaly at its Yarawindah Brook project in WA.
+- Caspin Resources Ltd CPN has unearthed material platinum group element (PGE) mineralisation beneath a northwest soil geochem anomaly at its Yarawindah Brook project in WA.
 Click here

 About Proactive